mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Contract spending is unintuitive

+This test showed me that my mental model of Sia's contract management was incorrect.
+I thought that Sia purchased 50 contracts for the duration of the contract period (12 weeks, in the load test), and then used these 50 contracts until they funds associated with them were exhausted or the associated hosts went offline.

+This is not how Sia manages contracts.
+I don't fully understand what Sia's contract logic is, and I don't see the behavior documented anywhere, but I can glean a bit from the test results.

+Sia seems to optimize for performance instead of costs.
+When I set an allowance of 5000 SC, it doesn't spend 5000 SC on contracts.
+Instead, it spends 1/3 of this on contracts and keeps the remaining 2/3 as reserves to reinvest in contracts that perform well.

+When Sia finds a host that performs well, it purchases additional contracts from that host [well before its other contracts are exhausted](https://github.com/NebulousLabs/Sia/issues/2769).
+Sia represents this as reinvestment, so the contract count doesn't increase, but Sia pays the same amount in fees as if it had purchased a new, separate contract.

+Sia always buys contracts in increments of 1/150th of the allowance.
+Even if it has reinvested in a contract five times, it keeps reinvesting tiny amounts rather than increasing the spending amount to reduce the percentage lost to fees.

 Uploads with too high a redundancy.

 * Misconception 2: Contract fees are paid once at the start of a contract period and not paid again until the contract completes.